apike/allenpike.com/modeling-plants-with-l-systems/index.markdown

 ### Difficulties

 Implementing an L-System shape plugin proved more difficult than I expected.
-One problem is that shapes can't have more than one type of material.
+One problem is that shapes in pbrt can't have more than one type of material.
 Another problem is that it's awkward to define rotations and translations in a shape definition, rather than in a scene.
 I could have opted for implementing the entire plant as a triangle mesh, but that would have created unnecessary work compared to using cylinders.
 I came to realize that to get the functionality I wanted, an entirely new type of plugin, or possibly hacks to the pbrt core would be needed.
 Another issue was that if you generate a non-deterministic figure that you like and want to keep, it's gone forever.

 After enough frustration with my initial approach, I decided to write a pbrt scene file generator in a higher-level language.
 C++ is not as well suited to string manipulation as many higher-level languages are.
 This approach acheived exactly the same output in pbrt, but allowed more flexibility without hacking the guts of system.
 I spent some time learning Python, since I have heard great things about its ability to deal with exactly these sorts of problems.
 I translated the C++ code I had so far into Python as a starting point, and from then on was a lot more productive.